cnobles/iGUIDE/docs/pages/config_run.rst

   format should follow ``{target_name} : "{seqname}:{+/-}:{position}"``, where
   'target_name' matches the name of the given target sequence, and if multiple on-target sites exist, then the names can be expanded using a ``{target_name}'#`` notation.
+Additionally, the notation can be expanded to ``{target_name} : "{seqname}:{+/-/*}:{min.position}-{max.position}"``, where '*' indicates either orientation and 'min.position' and 'max.position' represent the numerical range for the on-target site.
 The value for each on-target site specifies the location or genomic coordinates of nuclease activity.
-The 'seqname' indicates the chromosome or sequence name, an orientation of '+' or '-' is given to the location depending on the editing orientation (in line with positional numbering is '+' and opposite is '-'), and the 'position' indicates the nucleotide of editing.
+The 'seqname' indicates the chromosome or sequence name, an orientation of '+' or '-' is given to the location depending on the editing orientation (in line with positional numbering is '+' and opposite is '-', unknown or both is '*'), and the 'position' or 'min/max.position' indicates the nucleotide(s) of editing.
 For Cas9, the position of editing is commonly between the 3rd and 4th nucleotide from the 3' end of the targeting sequence (not including the PAM).
 Being off by a nucleotide or so will not cause any problems.
 Example below.